 Can a Child Wear a Dental Night Guard?

-The short answer: Ask your dentist.
+Short answer: Ask your dentist.
 Recommended use for children varies greatly.

-As parents we deal with miniature crisis’ all the time–scraped knees, growing pains, hunger pains, sick days and everything in between.
-These common issues have aided us in becoming pretty proficient in what to do when unexpected situations arise, but when faced with child teeth grinding, there seems to be a lack of clarity, understanding and call to action.
+As parents, we deal with miniature crisis’ all the time–scraped knees, growing pains, hunger pains, sick days, and everything in between.
+These common issues have aided us in becoming pretty proficient in what to do when unexpected situations arise, but when faced with child teeth grinding, there seems to be a lack of clarity, understanding and call-to-action.

-Here we attempt to answer the most common questions regarding teeth grinding or jaw clenching in children under 12.
+Here, we attempt to answer the most common questions regarding teeth grinding or jaw clenching in children under 12.

 What causes teeth grinding in children?

 As of today, dentists, academics and researchers alike still can’t fully agree on the reason we grind our teeth.
-It is generally agreed upon ,however, that stress & anxiety are contributing factors.
+It is generally agreed upon, however, that stress & anxiety are contributing factors.

 Is there anything I can do to lower the chances of my child grinding his/her teeth?

-There could be some things in your childs environment that trigger instances of teeth grinding.
+There could be some things in your child’s environment that trigger instances of teeth grinding.
 Some tips to create a calmer environment include:

 - Parents!
 Get control of your own anxiety.
 Your kids are “mini-you’s”.
 Lead by example.